Mokshgnaism/Collab_code/README.md

 ## 🚀 Deployment

-* Uses Docker containers for microservices
+* Uses Docker containers for microservices(codeExecution)
+* Socket servers are hosted on other ports
 * Can be hosted on EC2
 * CORS managed using wildcard + credentials
-* Socket paths can be namespaced: `/socket/chat`, `/socket/room`
 * Let's Encrypt can provide HTTPS certificates

 ---